tdlib/td/example/README.md

 See [Elixir TDLib](https://github.com/QuantLayer/elixir-tdlib) for an example of such usage and an Elixir client for TDLib.
 The library contains automatically generated and fully-documented classes for all TDLib API methods and objects.

+<a name="vala"></a>
+## Using TDLib in Vala projects

+TDLib can be used from the Vala programming language.

+See [TDLib Vala](https://github.com/AYMENJD/td-vala) for an example of such usage.

 <a name="1s"></a>
 ## Using TDLib from 1С:Enterprise